CSCfi/csc-user-guide/docs/apps/blast.md

 ```
 Would run the same search as described above, except that the  e-value threshold would be set to 0.001(-evalue 0.001) and the out put is printed out a a table (-outfmt 7).

-## Using taxonmy liste to focus the search
+## Using taxonomy lists to focus the search

-Snice BLAST version 2.10.0, the BLAST database format has changed to version 5.
-This version supports using a singnel taxonomu ID number or list of taxonomies, to focus the search only to organism based subset from the search database.
+Since BLAST version 2.10.0, the BLAST database format has changed to version 5.
+This version supports using a single taxonomy ID number or list of taxonomies, to focus the search only to an organism based subset from the search database.

-The BLAST tools include command `get_species_taxids.sh` that can be used to generate taxidlists.
+The BLAST tools include a command `get_species_taxids.sh` that can be used to generate taxidlists.
 First you have to find the the higher lever TaxID number your wish to use.
-For example the TaxID of Betacoronavirus genius can be  found with command:
+For example, the TaxID of Betacoronavirus genius can be found with command:

 ```text
 get_species_taxids.sh -n Betacoronavirus